rmoehn/theatralia/doc/system-overview.md

  1. You've loaded the sandbox.
 You click on the search input field.
 (It might have been active before.)
 You hit `f`.

- 2. The `onChange` listener of the `searchInput` element fires.
-It calls `handle-change` with the event, the key `:text` and the component owning the `searchInput` element.
+ 2. `bind-to-kv-area` had installed an `onChange` callback on the `searchInput` element.
+The callback is called and dispatches a `:kv-area/set` event with information which entry in which key-value area (call it entry X) is to be set, and the new content: »f«.

- 3. `handle-change` sets the value of the local state of the owning component at `:text` to the value of the input element.
-The local state now is `{:text "f"}`.
+ 3. The re-frame machinery calls `theatralia.handlers/kv-area-set-eh` to handle the event.
+It returns transaction data to update entry X. The `theatralia.thomsky/pure-datascript` middleware takes care of running the transaction.
+Entry X now contains the value »f«.

- 4. Since `set-state!` triggers a re-render, `search-view`'s `render-state` is called again.
-We set the `value` attribute of the `searchInput` element to `(:text local-state)`, so the `f` you typed appears in the input field.
+ 4. `search-view` also subscribed to the key-value area, obtaining a reactive atom. `bind-to-kv-area` set the value of the search input field to the content of that reactive atom.
+Since the transaction changed entry X in the key-value area, the content of the reactive atom also changed.
+Reagent detects the change and re-renders the search input field, so that it comes to show »f«.

- 5. You continue typing `o`, `o`, `d` and behind the scenes the local state is changed to `{:text "food"}` in the same way as described for the first letter..
+ 5. You continue typing `o`, `o`, `d` and behind the scenes entry X is changed to »food«, causing the search input field to be changed to »food« in the same way as described for the first letter.

  6. You hit `Enter`.
-The `onKeyDown` handler of the `searchInput` element fires and calls `process-input` with the owning component as an argument.
+The `onKeyDown` callback of the `searchInput` is called and dispatches a `:search/submitted` event.

- 7. `process-input` reads the current value of the input field, which is »food«, and sends an XML HTTP request of
+ 7. `theatralia.handlers/search-submitted-eh` reads the content of entry X, currently »food«.
+It sends an XML HTTP request to the server:

     ```
     GET /gq/food
     ```

-    to the server. »gq« stands for »general query«.
+    »gq« stands for »general query«.

  8. `make-handler` does have a route for `/gq/`.
 It extracts the text passed in the second component of the path and calls `theatralia.routes/search-for`